 The Chaffee Rec Collector App was developed for Chaffee County to monitor and record issues for land managers.
 Stewardship work is also recorded and users can adopt camping areas, similar to the U.S. Forest Service’s national Adopt-A-Trail program.

 “Local volunteers are becoming incredibly motivated, and have provided the equivalent of eight full-time recreation positions in recent years,” Naccarato said.
-“Our goal is to double the number of volunteers and enable them to have a four-fold impact through this program and the new mobile app.”
+“Our goal is to double the number of volunteers and enable them to have a four-fold impact through this program and the mobile app.”

 Program partners include the U.S. Forest Service, Bureau of Land Management, Colorado Parks and Wildlife, Arkansas Headwaters Recreation Area, Colorado State Land Board and Envision Chaffee County.
 GARNA received a two-year grant from Common Ground to help develop the program.